 IFSC and Docklands

 The Irish Financial Services Centre (IFSC) is the waterfront area established around the Custom House Docks by the government in 1987 in order to centralise a range of internationally traded financial services including banking, fund management and insurance.
 Over time, the Docklands grew up as an expansion of the IFSC, extending on both north and south sides of the River Liffey and as far east as the 3Arena.
 Over 500 firms now operate within this area, including more than half the world’s top 50 banks and top 20 insurance companies.
-Recent development in this area has seen the replacement of the older industrial and dockside facilities with a variety of stylish new apartments blocks, providing highly convenient, if rather pricey, city-centre accommodation.
+The area is also home to attractions like EPIC – The Irish Emigration Museum, The Jeanie Johnston and the Bord Gáis Energy Theatre.

 Back in the 17th century, Smithfield was established as a marketplace.
 Today, with its own stop on the Luas Red Line, a host of unique and independent establishments like the Light House Cinema, Token (an arcade/bar/restaurant) and the Jameson Distillery, it’s no surprise that accommodation in this area is in high demand by young professionals seeking a vibrant and well-connected place to live.